PalisadoesFoundation/talawa-docs/docs/internships/gsoc/ideas.md

 ## Introduction

-Welcome to our ideas page!
+Welcome to our GSoC ideas page!
 Get familiar with our general philosophy by reading this section.
 The ideas follow afterwards.

 ### General Considerations